 What does it mean to engage in God’s mission of love, peace, and justice through the major disruptions of our day?
 How can we lead in mission in new ways amidst the disruption we’ve experienced in the past two years?

-Join us Oct.
-7-8, 2022, for our online and in-person McClure Lecture and WMI Conference with keynoter the Rev. Eugene Cho and workshop leaders.
+Visit the McClure Lecture and WMI Conference website to watch videos from the event with keynoter the Rev. Eugene Cho and workshop leaders.
 Learn more.

 With the impact of COVID, many churches are struggling to find new ways to engage in God’s mission.
 Traveling restrictions and social distancing have put churches’ mission engagement on pause both locally and globally.
 It’s hard to plan mission activities/trips when there is continuing uncertainty in the air.
 But as God’s people, we are called to stay engaged in God’s mission in this world, especially in the difficult times we live in.
 So, how can we lead in mission in new ways amidst the disruption we’ve experienced in the past two years?